-Adopting the school calendar
+Additional notices for adopting the school calendar

-The board must appoint a calendar committee, as defined in statute, to review, develop and recommend school calendar options.
+Before the board adopts the district's annual school calendar, it must first appoint a calendar committee, as defined in statute, to review, develop and recommend school calendar options.
 Prior to adopting the school calendar, the board must consider recommendations from the calendar committee as well as from the superintendent.
 The board must adopt the school calendar at a subsequent meeting.